Main content of the website

 Visitor Information Centre

 The Visitor Information Centre is open seasonally from June through August and is located just off Highway 4 at the south entrance to the City.
-The visitor centre is operated by the local Chamber of Commerce, and also shares a building with the Museum.
-Call or stop by and their friendly staff will be pleased to assist you.
+The visitor centre shares a building with the Museum.
+Call at 306-234-2455 or stop by and our friendly staff will be pleased to assist you.

 The Meadow Lake Museum features items of interest from our pioneers' lives, and a look at the development of forestry in our area.
 In 2016, a new outdoor expansion was added to house the growing collection.